-H 112 HISTORY OF CHRISTIAN MISSIONS

-An interpretative history of the expansion of Christianity from apostolic times to the present.
+H 112 HISTORY OF CHRISTIAN MISSIONS An interpretative history of the expansion of Christianity from apostolic times to the present.

 Spring.
 4 semester hours.
-(Not offered 1972-73) Prerequisite: H 101.
+Prerequisite: H 101.

 H 211 HISTORY OF RELIGIONS

 A historical and critical survey including the origin and development of religion, contemporary "primitive" religions, and the religions of India, the Far East and the Near East.